Chinese Ant Farming Scam

 The Care and Feeding of Ants

-After 90 days (accounts vary as to the timing) a Yilishen worker would collect the box containing the now-dead ants, they having outlived their natural life expectancy.
+After 90 days (accounts vary as to the timing) a Yilishen worker would collect the box containing the now-dead ants, they having outlived their natural life expectancy, or, perhaps fruit cake did them in if they had been fed that.
 The ant farmers were told that under no circumstances should they open the box because this might cause contamination of the special Yilishen ants with inferior critters.

 Fleecing the Gullible